julibeg/tb-ml-containers/freebayes_VC_pipeline_from_CRAM/README.md

-# Container to call variants with Freebayes from a SAM/BAM/CRAM file
+# Docker container to call variants with Freebayes from a SAM/BAM/CRAM file

 This example container uses [Freebayes](https://github.com/freebayes/freebayes) to call variants from a sorted BAM/CRAM file with reads aligned against H37Rv